 How to File Your Advertisement

 - Advertisements filed under NRPC 7.2A must be submitted within 15 days of dissemination.

-- All print advertisements must be submitted in color.
-If the print advertisement is mailed to prospective clients, the filed submission should be accompanied by a copy of the front and back of the envelope in which it will be disseminated (in color).
+- All print advertisements must be submitted in color, and if mailed to a prospective client, the filed submission should be accompanied by a copy of the front and back of the envelope in which it will be disseminated (in color).

 - Any audio or video advertisement must be accompanied by a complete written transcript of the advertisement.
 Any non-English advertisement (audio, video or print) must also be accompanied by a complete English translation transcript.

-Once submitted, you will receive an email confirmation from the Advertising Administrator.
-Unless a potential violation is found, this confirmation will serve as the final communication from the Advertising Committee.
-Potential violations are referred to the Office of Bar Counsel for investigation, at which time, you will be offered an opportunity to respond and a chance to rectify the issue.
+Once submitted, you will receive an email confirmation of your submission and payment.
+Unless a potential violation is found in the advertisement, this confirmation will serve as the final communication from the Advertising Committee.
+Potential violations are referred to the Office of Bar Counsel for investigation.

-For questions regarding instructions and information on the filing process and/or submitting your mandatory filing forms, please contact Theresa Freeman, Program Manager at firstname.lastname@example.org or 702-382-2200.
+For questions regarding instructions and information on the filing process and/or submitting your advertising filing forms, please contact Theresa Freeman, Programs Manager at firstname.lastname@example.org or 702-382-2200.